NatashaBaudelaire/programming-fundamentals-in-java/README.md

 ## Study Context

-- **Classroom Activities:** Exercises and projects completed with instructor support.
+- **Classroom Activities:** Exercises and projects completed with instructor support
-- **Homework Assignments:** Independent tasks to reinforce key concepts.
+- **Homework Assignments:** Independent tasks to reinforce key concepts
-- **Independent Study:** Personal projects and coding challenges for deeper understanding.
+- **Independent Study:** Personal projects and coding challenges for deeper understanding
-- This repository represents the consolidation of knowledge gained across these varied learning experiences.
+- This repository represents the consolidation of knowledge gained across these varied learning experiences

 ---